 Before my first big trip, I had a small meltdown because I had no idea what to pack.
 I’d be spending a year backpacking my way through 8 countries in Southeast Asia as a solo female traveler.
 As a woman who used to work in the fashion industry, packing light is hard for me.
 How could I possibly fit everything I would need into one 55L bag?
 Now that I’ve returned from my trip it doesn’t seem so scary.
 I feel like I finally created my perfect packing list for Southeast Asia.

 The trick was to make a pile of everything I wanted to bring with me weeks before I was going to leave.
 I left everything on my dining room table, and every day I’d take out one thing that wasn’t essential.
 Eventually there was nothing left to remove, and I knew I’d gotten it down to the necessities.
-So what made the cut for my packing list for southeast Asia?
+So, what made the cut for my packing list for southeast Asia?

 Backpack and Storage

 Osprey Farpoint 55L Backpack – I chose the Osprey Farpoint backpack based off of reviews on REI’s website.
 I’d honestly never owned a travel backpack before and a lot of people told me this one would be too small.
 I knew that if I had space, I would fill it, so I insisted on getting a smaller pack.
 I see people with bigger bags, and they look way too heavy.
 This one fits everything I need and is comfortable.
 It’s carry on size, so I’ve never had to check it on a plane.
 The smaller bag zips off which is perfect for a day pack, and the zippers have interlocking holes which allows you to lock them for safety.